integritee-network/substraTEE/README.md

 [substrate](https://docs.substrate.dev/) runtime in Trusted Execution Environment

-*substraTEE* is an extension to [Parity Substrate](https://docs.substrate.dev/), allowing to call a custom state transition function inside a Trusted Execution Environment (TEE), namely an Intel SGX enclave thereby providing confidentiality and integrity.
+*substraTEE* is an extension to [Parity Substrate](https://docs.substrate.dev/), allowing to call a custom state transition function (STF) inside a Trusted Execution Environment (TEE), namely an Intel SGX enclave thereby providing confidentiality and integrity.
 The enclaves operate on an encrypted state which can be read and written only by a set of provisioned and remote-attested enclaves.
 *substraTEE* enables use cases demanding transaction privacy as well as atomic cross-chain transfers (bridges).

 ![vision](./substraTEE-vision.png)